xelroth/SkullFire/README.md

 SkullFire Ransomware Introduction
 =======================

+This ransomware was leaked and upgraded by me and will have new updates soon.

 Welcome to our ransomware project! 🎉 This project is a demonstration of a ransomware attack, and it is not intended for malicious use.
 Please use it responsibly and only in a test environment.